hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

 .. _bpy.types.CyclesRenderSettings.denoising_use_gpu:

 Use GPU
-   Perform denoising on GPU devices, if available.
+   Perform denoising on the GPU.
    This is significantly faster than on CPU, but requires additional GPU memory.
    When large scenes need more GPU memory, this option can be disabled.

+   See :doc:`GPU Rendering </render/cycles/gpu_rendering>` for details on supported GPU.

 .. _bpy.types.CyclesRenderSettings.use_guiding: